REGISTRATION - Grief in Later Life: Helping Seniors Face Loss

 • Lecture and conference materials

-• Hospice & Community Care is an approved provider of continuing Funeral Director’s education by the State Board of Funeral Directors.
+• Choices Healthcare is an approved provider of continuing Funeral Director’s education by the State Board of Funeral Directors.

-• This activity has been approved for 3.0 SW, LPC and M&FT CEUs by the PA State Board of Social Workers, Marriage & Family Therapists & Professional Counselors.
+• This activity has been approved for 3.0 SW, LPC and LMFT CEUs by the PA State Board of Social Workers, Marriage & Family therapist & Professional Counselors.
 Full attendance is required.
 No partial credit is available.

 Questions?